danhalv/spaceinvaders-emulator/readme.md

 ## How to build

 ##### ROMs
 First of all the project requires the ROM files for the game.
-These are copyrighted and can't uploaded with the project, but can be found online.
+These are copyrighted and can't be uploaded with the project, but can be found online.
 In the project folder they should be saved in a folder called **/res/roms/**.
 The following files are required:
 * _invaders.e_
 * _invaders.f_